 Hiring the best candidates is not easy, and it is one of the reasons why more companies are looking up to social recruitment in order to find the highest talent they need.
 Promote your jobs using your personal social media accounts or a smart way to open wider chances is integrating your interview scheduling software directly to post about the jobs on your company’s social media pages by simply adding a book now button to it.
 This book now widget has an incredible option to grab in attention an easily takes your candidate to the booking page.

 Hiring teams may often require added information from applicants after they have completed the application.
 This further data could be for background information references or any other documents or information that can help in the hiring process.
 Online interview scheduling software makes this step a breeze by providing a variety of ways to request details from the candidate by sending them a list of customized questions that they can answer easily from any device or simply by requesting certain documents.
 Hiring teams now have the capability to easily request, collect and manage all the information that they need about a candidate to make an informed decision on a single platform

 With all these tips you could take up an interview in real quick and smart moves.
-Just put your fingers on Picktime, that is absolutely for free and watch the wonders it does to help you schedule your interview, hasslefree.
+Just put your fingers on Picktime and watch the wonders it does to help you schedule your interview, hasslefree.
 Keep off the stress out of your brains and shoulder up in taking the responsible recruiter role with ease.